The New Frontier of Ultrasound

 Price:

 Traditional ultrasound machines cost $300,000 or more, while the MobiUS costs only $7,500 (Stylist).
 Nonetheless, one company has taken the price competition even further.
-Phillips has chosen to offer their Lumify ultrasound probe for only $199 a month, averaging $2,400 a year not considering the recommended $75 a month warranty coverage (Philips, 2015).
-Such lease deals have put advanced technology and newer equipment within reach of those who might not have been able to afford the upright costs.
+Philips has chosen to offer their Lumify ultrasound probe for only $199 a month, averaging $2,400 a year not considering the recommended $75 a month warranty coverage (Philips, 2015).
+Such lease deals have put advanced technology and newer equipment within reach of those who might not have been able to afford the upfront costs.

 Promotion: